 When some people think of astronomy, they imagine telescopes, satellites, and observatories.
 This may lead some to believe that astronomy is a relatively recent scientific development.
-This could not be further from the truth.
+This couldn't be further from the truth.

 The study of space and the sky is nearly as old as the world itself.
 We can see evidence that even the most ancient of cultures was clearly fascinated with the night sky and used what science they had available to try to understand it and form a basic precursor to our idea of astronomy.
 Some say that certain historical landmarks like Stonehenge and the pyramids were in fact used for reasons related to astronomy.
 The legendary myths that were created by the Greeks came out of a desire to make sense of the world around them.
 In those days, it was impossible to know that floating, gaseous orbs larger than the Earth were in fact the reason behind all of the little lights in the sky.
 While we may find it silly to imagine that the stars could be dead heroes and gods in the sky, the Greek people's creativity should at least be commended.
 Their myths and tales, like the stars, still live on even to this day.